 Hart partnered with chef Mike Salem and businessman Michael Rubin, and Andy Hooper, who is currently the CEO of the Hart House brand.

-LA has a lot of restaurants that offer healthy food options however, Hart House takes a different strategy by offering quality food with sandwiches and burgers for between $5 and $7, which is less expensive than its rivals.
+LA has a lot of restaurants that offer healthy food options and they use recycling bins however, Hart House takes a different strategy by offering quality food with sandwiches and burgers for between $5 and $7, which is less expensive than its rivals.

 By the end of the year, Hart hopes to have six additional Hart House restaurants in addition to his flagship site.